LudovicEspeel/course-web-essentials/docs/35_using_api/README.md

-# Using API's in Javascript
+# Using API's in JavaScript

 An API is a service that enables a company to make data available without having access to the actual database.
 It is also used as the service that links a frontend to a backend, you will learn this later on.